opea-project/GenAIExamples/AgentQnA/README.md

 ## Deployment with docker

-1. Build agent docker image[Optional]
+1.[Optional] Build agent docker image

 > [!NOTE]
 > the step is optional.
 The docker images will be automatically pulled when running the docker compose commands.
 This step is only needed if pulling images failed.

    First, clone the opea GenAIComps repo.